AliGoodarzi-Ai/AliGoodarzi-Ai/README.md

 # 💫 About Me:

-I have a strong background in VHDL and system design, combined with over two years of hands-on experience in machine learning.
+I have a strong background in VHDL and system design, combined with over three years of hands-on experience in machine learning.
 My current focus lies in implementing deep learning models (CNNs and DNNs) on GPUs, especially within the context of **Machine Learning as a Service (MLaaS)** and **LLM-powered applications**.

 I am particularly interested in integrating **theoretical frameworks**—such as structured argumentation, critical thinking models, and cognitive scaffolding—with **Large Language Models (LLMs)** to create **real-world, problem-solving tools**.
 These systems often serve in **B2B (Business-to-Business)** or **Decision Support Systems (DSS)** contexts, enabling intelligent applications across education, research, and enterprise domains.